Three Kings Day is big in these Latino households, despite Santa's pull

-They definitely do in Ishel Vidal's household in Houston, Texas.
-The 36-year-old photographer and her husband have opted to give their children, ages 14 and 7, most of their holiday presents on Three Kings Day, celebrated on Jan.
-6. instead of on Christmas Day.
+They definitely do in Ishel Vidal's household in Houston.
+The photographer and her husband have opted to give their children, ages 14 and 7, most of their holiday presents on Three Kings Day, celebrated Jan.
+6., instead of on Christmas Day.

-"I reinforce the message that we celebrate The Three Wise Men because they had a direct link to Jesus — not Santa," said Vidal, 36, who's also a professional photographer.
+"I reinforce the message that we celebrate the Three Wise Men because they had a direct link to Jesus — not Santa," Vidal, 36, said.

 Santiago, who recently moved from Puerto Rico to be with family in Florida, remembers when Three Kings Day in the island was the highlight of the holiday season.
 Her family would travel 53 miles on Christmas Eve from the island's capital city to the town of Villalba, where her grandmother would host a huge party she would be organizing for a week and children would get their gifts.

 That's a very different experience than her teenage and young adult grandchildren, who mainly celebrate Christmas.
-As she remembers days of parties mostly at homes — "their weren't nightclubs in those days," says Santiago, she adds that her grandchildren tell her, “that doesn’t exist anymore — you lived the golden years.”
+As she remembers days of parties mostly at homes — "there weren't nightclubs in those days," Santiago says, adding that her grandchildren tell her, "That doesn’t exist anymore — you lived the golden years.”

 A losing battle?